 Some at-home remedies can also help ease sinus pain and pressure.
 These include applying warm compresses to your face.
 Inhaling steam in your shower at home can help.
 You can also boil water in a pan or pot and put a towel over your head as you lean forward to inhale the steam.
 Just be careful not to get too close to the pan to avoid steam burns.

-Elevating your head when you sleep can also encourage proper nasal drainage.
+Elevating your head with a pillow wedge when you sleep can also encourage proper nasal drainage.
 Staying hydrated, including drinking plenty of water, can help thin mucus.
 Irrigating your nasal passages with water also helps.
 An easy way to do this is to use a saline nasal spray a few times per day.
 Saline nasal washes, done to both sides multiple times per day, are one of the best methods of washing out your sinuses, helping symptoms of sinusitis, and keeping your nose healthy.

 Ethmoid sinusitis usually improves with the previously mentioned nonsurgical treatments.
 However, if these treatments are not successful, surgery is an option.
 Sinus surgery may involve removing damaged tissue, widening your nasal passages, and correcting anatomical abnormalities, such as nasal polyps or a deviated septum.